Yandex Cloud

 }'

-Where updateHostSpecs is the array of hosts you are updating.
+Where updateHostSpecs is an array of hosts you want to update.
 Each array element contains the configuration for a single host and has the following structure:

 • updateMask: Comma-separated list of settings you want to update.